BoraComert/Bora-DSA210-Project/README.md

 Mean RMSE: 49484.06
 Std Deviation: 29030.76

+High standard deviation confirms that our model is suffering from overfitting.

 ### Random Forest Regression Model

 Random Forest Regression Model using label encoding for both Income Classification and Countries because one hot encoding for countries would make the model perform poorer.